HEERA ALAYA

 Do you close your bottega and go home for lunch?

 [Going home for lunch] It depends on the day.
-When it is hot in the summer, we [Alessandra and Luca] close the bottega for a couple of hours and go home.
+During the hot summer months, we [Alessandra and Luca] often close the bottega for a couple of hours and go home.

 Are you a Florentine [a native of Florence]?

 Yes.
 I was born on this block [Via di Serragli, Oltrano] and lived on the next street for 60 years.
-We [Alessandra and Luca] finally moved 500 metres from the bottega.
-Now we are on the fourth floor with a terrace overlooking the town, which I like.
+We [Alessandra and Luca] finally relocated 500 metres from the bottega.
+We’re on the fourth floor with a lovely terrace overlooking the town, which I really enjoy.

-Does a brick-and-mortar bottega restrict your plans, let us say, to travel?
+Does a brick-and-mortar bottega restrict your plans, say, for travel?

-We [Alessandra and Luca] used to travel twice a year, in June and February, to the beach or nearby Florence.
-We have also been to India seven times.
+We [Alessandra and Luca] used to travel twice a year, in June and February, either to the beach or nearby Florence.
+We’ve also visited India seven times.

 Which parts of India did you visit?